 Be sure to avoid distractions, like TV and set a timer for when they should finish.
 A good rule is to multiply 10 minutes by their grade level.
 For example, a third-grader should have 30 minutes of homework or study time each school night.

 It’s helpful to provide guidance whenever it’s needed.
+If needed, you can search for some websites that can help your kids with maths online.
 Help your kid interpret the assignment instructions and review the work upon completion.

 Volunteering at school activities is an excellent way to show your interest in your kid’s education.
 Many grade-schoolers get excited when they see their parents attend school events.
 However, you want to be sure how much of your presence your child is comfortable with at school.